randy3k/AlignTab/README.md

 Usage
 ------------
+First time user

+- Predefined Alignment can be found under the menu `Selection -> Align By`
+- They are `First =`, `First ,`, `First :`, etc..

+Advanced user

-- To toogle Align Tabular, go the menu `Selection -> Align Tabular` or type `Align Tabular` in command palette.
+- Toogle Align Tabular, go the menu `Selection -> Align Tabular` or type `Align Tabular` in command palette.
-- Predefined Align Patterns can be found under the menu `Selection -> Align By`
 - Enter delimiter in Python regex in the input panel
 - The input should be in the from of `regex/((?:[rlc][0-9]*)+)?(?:(f[0-9]*))?`
 - The option `/((?:[rlc][0-9]*)+)?(?:(f[0-9]*))?` controls